stuartj073/Memory-Card-Game/README.md

 - As a user, I want to be able to access the game on all platforms.
 - As a user I want to be able to contribute to the local leader-board as to challenge me and get myself more focused on improving.
 - As a user I want to hear the game sounds that accompany each click of a card , match of a pair or incorrect match of a pair as I play the game.
+- As a user I want to actively choose when to listen to game music and when not to using a sound toggle button.
 - As an owner I want to facilitate the overall needs of the user.
 - As an owner I want to provide a local storage system as to entice the user to come back and to try and bea their current high score.
 - As an owner I want to present the website in a very clear manner with un-ambigious colours as to not be presenting the potential user with colour overload or a website that just doesn't make sense design-wise.